 Because term life coverage is designed to be a short-term solution, costs dramatically increase when you renew the policy in your later years.
 A person living past their 70’s could easily expect the total premium output over their lifetime to actually be higher than the death benefit itself.
 If that’s the case, a whole lifetime of term life insurance policies is probably the worst financial decision you can make.
 (More about why term insurance rates increase with time in this blog about how to shop for life insurance.)

 To make matters worse if your medical history takes a turn for the worse before you get another life insurance quote and fill out an application you might not pass the medical exam.

 Additionally, with the term only strategy, you wouldn’t have access to cash value during your lifetime.
 This limits the good your policy can do for you.

 Another way “saving money” with insurance comes back to hurt you is when you buy less insurance to lower the cost.
 But this leaves you underinsured.

-Again, to “save money,” you may cancel a policy or choose not to renew it, leaving you without coverage when you need it most.
+You may cancel a policy or choose not to renew it, leaving you without coverage when you need life insurance the most.

 #4) Focusing Only on Death Benefit

-Life insurance is a multi-faceted tool.
+A Life insurance policy is a multi-faceted tool.
 Focusing only on the death benefit could be called buying “death insurance.”
-Even if you’re maximizing your human life value, “death insurance” is about as morbid as it sounds because it doesn’t do anything for you while you’re living.
+Even if you’re maximizing your human life value, its about as morbid as it sounds because it doesn’t do anything for you while you’re living.

 This gives you control of a pool of growing, liquid, accessible capital that won’t vanish if the stock market falls.
-That means that you can build a reserve for emergencies and opportunities, giving you peace of mind and financial stability if your income dried up, an unexpected expense arose, or when you want cash ready to deploy in a perfect investment.
+That means that you can build a reserve for emergencies and opportunities, if your income dried up, an unexpected expense arose, or when you want cash ready to deploy in a perfect investment.

 If you focus on death benefit only, you’ll miss the opportunity to get your money doing the most for you.